The essence of

 is considered that something is more or less neutral or

-is good or best.
-This difference is not only big -- it is
+This difference is not only big; it is plain as well.

 Our